ShiroTakeda/gams-mode/README.txt

 This section presents brief overview of what GAMS mode for Emacs is.
 Please read the section "Installation"' below for information about how to install GAMS mode.
-If you are upgrading from the previous version of GAMS mode, the latest changes can be found in `CHANGELOG.txt` file.
+If you are upgrading from the previous version of GAMS mode, the latest changes can be found in `CHANGELOG.md` file.

 You can obtain the latest version of this program at the web site [GAMS mode for Emacs (http://shirotakeda.org/en/gams/gams-mode/)](http://shirotakeda.org/en/gams/gams-mode/).

 When you use GAMS, you must do the following jobs:

-(1) Edit GAMS program file,
+1. Edit GAMS program file,
-(2) Call GAMS to execute the program,
+2. Call GAMS to execute the program,
-(3) Read the output file,
+3. Read the output file,
-(4) Debug the program,
+4. Debug the program,
-(5) Examine the numerical values in the output file,
+5. Examine the numerical values in the output file,

 and so on...
 GAMS mode for Emacs offers various kinds of features which raise your efficiency in all of these jobs.